Players (2012 film): Casting

-Bachchan was the first actor to be signed, along with Katrina Kaif and Neil Nitin Mukesh, to play the roles originally played by Mark Wahlberg, Charlize Theron and Edward Norton in the original.
+Bachchan was the first actor to be signed, along with Katrina Kaif and Neil Nitin Mukesh, to play the roles originally played by Mark Wahlberg, Charlize Theron and Edward Norton in the 2003 American remake.
 Mukesh was approached for the negative role, as the directors were impressed by his performance in Johnny Gaddar (2007).
 Rumours circulated of different names being linked and approached including Sonakshi Sinha, who opted out due to date problems, to Anushka Sharma supposedly being called in to replace her.
 Kareena Kapoor and Priyanka Chopra had also been approached to play the leading female roles opposite Kunal Kapoor and Akshaye Khanna.
 Khanna later claimed he was never approached and expressed disappointment in not being cast.
 Kapoor left the film out due to her family problems with the Bachchan's.
 Deepika Padukone was also backed out, as she just like Chopra felt "the female lead does not have a strong part to play".
 Chopra was eventually dropped in a controversial matter, citing differences with Bachchan and the directors.
 Later Abbas Mustan claimed that the film was never offered to Chopra.

 At one point the film had no three male leads and no female lead, which caused the directors to panic, after Kaif also backed out due to date problems.
 As the directors wanted a younger girl she was eventually replaced by Sonam Kapoor.
 Kapoor walked out of the film, as the director she was working with on another film, Mausam, asked to concentrate solely on his film.
 However, she was signed again, as she managed to a lot dates, but due to heavy pressure from both projects, she passed out on the sets of Mausam.